architecture-topography/topo/README.md

 # TOPO

-&nbsp;

 ## Description
-At a number of clients we're doing serious Enterprise Architecture (in title case), in particular helping with the establishment of a town plan - business capability model, mapped to systems, data, ownership, health, dependencies and other attributes.
+> At a number of clients we're doing serious Enterprise Architecture (in title case), in particular helping with the establishment of a town plan - business capability model, mapped to systems, data, ownership, health, dependencies and other attributes.

-&nbsp;

 ## Development
 The project is split into Client, Server and Database.
 There is a docker compose file to spin an instance for all of them up.